• Ebook

 Without salt, bread is simply flour and yeast.
 Perhaps salt's most important role is making bread flavorful and delicious!
 Of course, we include it in this recipe.

-You will not find any milk in this recipe.
+You will not find any milk or eggs in this recipe.
 While many gluten-free bread recipes include dairy milk, traditional baguettes are made with four simple ingredients: flour, yeast, water, and salt.

 The French are known to delight in simple pleasures, and I am far from making complicated changes to traditional perfection.